dahyun-kang/dahyun-kang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am a PhD student at POSTECH under the supervision of Minsu Cho.
-My research lies in the areas of computer vision and deep learning, especially in the problems of learning with minimal supervisions and learning to discover image relations.
+My research lies in the areas of computer vision and deep learning, especially in the problems of learning with minimal supervisions and multi-modality learning such as vision-language problems.
 Name pronunciation: *DAH-yon*.
 Pronouns: Ms/She/Her.